MicrosoftDocs/sql-docs/docs/relational-databases/accelerated-database-recovery-management.md

 ADR is not recommended for database environments with a high count of update/deletes, such as high-volume OLTP, without a period of rest/recovery for the PVS cleanup process to reclaim space.
 Typically, business operation cycles allow for this time, but in some scenarios you may want to initiate the PVS cleanup process manually to take advantage of application activity conditions.

    - If the PVS cleanup process is running for a long period time, you may find that the count of aborted transactions will grow which will also cause the PVS size to increase.
-Leverage the `sys.dm_tran_aborted_transactions` DMV to report the aborted transaction count, and leverage `sys.dm_tran_persistent_version_store_stats` to report the cleanup start/end times along with the PVS size.
+Use the `sys.dm_tran_aborted_transactions` DMV to report the aborted transaction count, and use `sys.dm_tran_persistent_version_store_stats` to report the cleanup start/end times along with the PVS size.
 For more information, see [sys.dm_tran_persistent_version_store_stats](system-dynamic-management-views/sys-dm-tran-persistent-version-store-stats.md).

    - To activate the PVS cleanup process manually between workloads or during maintenance windows, use `sys.sp_persistent_version_cleanup`.
 For more information, see [sys.sp_persistent_version_cleanup](system-stored-procedures/sys-sp-persistent-version-cleanup-transact-sql.md).

    - Workloads featuring long-running queries in SNAPSHOT or READ COMMITTED SNAPSHOT isolation modes may delay ADR PVS cleanup in other databases, causing the PVS file to grow.
 For more information, see the section on long active snapshot scan(s) in [Troubleshoot accelerated database recovery](accelerated-database-recovery-troubleshoot.md#pvs-active-snapshot-scans).
-This applies to instances of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and [!INCLUDE[ssazuremi_md](../../includes/ssazuremi_md.md)], or in an [!INCLUDE[ssSDSfull](../../includes/sssdsfull-md.md)] elastic pool.
+This applies to instances of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] and [!INCLUDE[ssazuremi_md](../includes/ssazuremi_md.md)], or in an [!INCLUDE[ssSDSfull](../includes/sssdsfull-md.md)] elastic pool.

 ## Best practices for accelerated database recovery